MustaphaAlioglou/QuickView/README.md

 - **Rust** (`rustc`), optional — `install.sh` uses it to build the small fast-path client that hands a path to the daemon in under a millisecond.
   No crates and no Cargo, just `rustc`.
-Without it the Python client does the same job about 15 ms slower, which is the only difference.
+Without it the Python client does the same job about 15 ms slower, which is the only difference: previews look and behave identically either way. `pacman -S rust`, `apt install rustc`, `dnf install rust`.
+Install it and re-run `./install.sh` to pick up the faster client at any time.
 - **`bsdtar`, `7z` or `unrar`**, optional — used to list rar, 7z and other archives that Python's standard library cannot read. zip and tar need none of them.
 With none installed, those archives show the metadata card.